How Do Maine Coons Show Affection?

 Licking And Biting

-If you are wondering, why do Maine Coons lick so much, then it probably means your Maine Coon loves you a lot!
+If you are wondering, why Maine Coons lick so much, then it probably means your Maine Coon loves you a lot!

 Cats groom their close friends and family members when they are feeling loving or snuggly.